orblivion/desert-atlas/generate-data/full-build-debian-11/README.md

     cd generate-data/

-Enter a tmux!
-Kick off these three at once:
+You can kick off these three one at a time, or at once in a different terminal (tmux is nice here).
+All starting from `generate-data/`:

     export PATH=$PATH:/usr/local/go/bin; cd go-pmtiles; go build
     cd tilemaker; make
     ./get-mkgmap-splitter.sh

-After those are built, you have your tools to do everything else:
+After those are built, you have your tools to do everything else.
+Again from `generate-data/`:

     # This sets the timestamp.
 It's sepate so that if we have to run ./build_all.py again it won't start over.
     ./set_build_name.py